-Imagine, hypothetically only, that you are sending a very important mail and… no body reads it.
+Imagine, hypothetically only, that you are sending a very important mail and… nobody reads it.
 Has this ever happened to you?! 🙂

 Take this article as an example.
-The induction says, the post is going to help leaders who want to be more convincing.
+The induction says the post is going to help leaders who want to be more convincing.
 This is your Why to read it.

 So, if you want to make someone read your message, it’s important to start with why the written is important for the reader.
 With little practice and reminding yourself, you will get used to structure your writings starting with the Why.

 Oh No!
-I've a Presentation!
+I have a Presentation!

-Additionally, documentation becomes outdated in the second it’s written.
-Often, we read documents which are not relevant for a long time or at least are not fully accurate.
+Additionally, documentation becomes outdated the second it’s written.
+Often, we read documents that are not relevant for a long time or at least are not fully accurate.
 On the other hand, the purpose of the document is still relevant and if we understand it, we can more easily overcome the inexactness.

 Powerful User Stories

 Everybody knows the “As a user…, I want to …, so that…” user story format.
-It’s one of those things that goes viral just because it was said and repeated enough times by the right people.
+It’s one of those things that go viral just because it was said and repeated enough times by the right people.
 But this format is not the most efficient one and we have seen many cases when it is misused and turned into a regular functional specification.
 The “so that…” part is often missed, although it is the most important one, containing the meaning.

-Example of Powerful User story
+Example of a Powerful User story

-Giving constructive feedback or delivering difficult massages is never easy.
+Giving constructive feedback or delivering difficult messages is never easy.
 The receiver of the harsh message must understand why it is important for her/him to take the feedback and why the specifics and examples you provide should have gone differently.
 Starting with the Why is crucial and can help you take down the guard of the person and close the distance.

 A Mandatory Agile Coaching Skill